-It is the topic of conversation every mum and dad go through with their kids, the talk about drugs.
-There are ways however that you can help to keep kids off drugs.
+It is the topic of conversation every mum and dad go through with their kids; they talk about drugs.
+There are ways, however, that you can help to keep kids off drugs.

 5% of youngsters in the US have also taken prescription painkillers.
 Taking these gateway substances, alongside drugs, alcohol and tobacco at a young age, can alter an adolescent’s natural brain’s functioning.
 Leading to addiction and abusing harder drugs in adulthood.

 In most cases, drugs have become more potent than they were a generation ago.
 Access to drugs in schools has also become easier, now ubiquitous on school grounds and at teenage social events.

 Here are some steps parents can take to help keep kids off drugs.
 The support of family members, responsible adults and role models can play an essential part in prevention.

 Take Time To Talk With Your Teenager About Drugs

 Talking with your teenager or young adult can be challenging.
 Having meaningful, ongoing conversations about drugs, however, is key to helping keep your son or daughter healthy and safe.

 Here are 5 ways to help keep kids off drugs and help you talk with your son or daughter, nurture understanding and help you to break the communication barriers so that you feel more communicated with each other.